matthiasn/angular-grunt-protractor-starter/README.md

 angular-grunt-protractor-starter
 ================================

 AngularJS sample project with a grunt-based build system using Protractor and Karma.
-The AngularJS sample application itself is also using the AngularUI suite.
+The AngularJS sample application itself also uses the AngularUI suite.

 ## Installation
-First of all, before anything else, you need **Node.js** and **NPM**.
-To install both, the easiest is to follow the instructions on the **[Node.js homepage](http://nodejs.org)**.
+First and foremost, before anything else, you need **Node.js** and **NPM**.
+The easiest way to install both is to follow the instructions on the **[Node.js homepage](http://nodejs.org)**.

 Afterwards, we need to install the following global dependencies: